ershad1/calendar/readme.md

 This folder is for angularjs app. this folder can be copied and used as a front end for other backend tecnologies like spring boot.

-# public

-This folder is for javascript and stylesheet support.

 # Demo